JustWhit3/higgs-decay-classification/Reference guides/README_reference_guides.md

 7) "thing": it's a string.
 This takes the name of the object that you want in the output.

 ### Function testing
+For the function testing has been used the tool `pytest`.
-if you want to test the functionality of the functions you've to do this passages:
+If you want to test the functionality of the functions you've to do this passages:
 1) Download the pytest tool from your shell, typing: `pip install pytest`.
 2) Write on the shell: `pytest <function.py>` where "<function.py" represents the name of the function you want to test.